Fusion • Prog • Third Stream

 First, the old stuff: here’s the very rough recording we managed to cobble together before disbanding the 1974 band.
 It’s the first movement of Life & Times from a rehearsal, edited together from numerous takes and with numerous mistakes, omissions, etc., but still giving a good impression of the music:

-And now the new stuff: having managed to organise a rare full-band rehearsal in August 2021, I also arranged to film it.
-This was done by Jonas Golland (yes, the sometime drummer of PsychoYogi, a man of many parts) and John Murphy, who between them amassed a vast quantity of video and audio material from five cameras and an audio recorder in the course of four hours or so.
+And now the newer stuff: having managed to organise a rare full-band rehearsal in August 2021, when our drummer was Gary Willcox, I also arranged to film it.
+This video was done by Jonas Golland (yes, the sometime drummer of PsychoYogi and now Perfect Stranger’s drummer, a man of many parts) and John Murphy, who between them amassed a vast quantity of video and audio material from five cameras and an audio recorder in the course of four hours or so.
 They also came round to film me talking about the project in the garden.
 From all this we’ve boiled it down to four short films which are on YouTube.

 The easiest is to watch this playlist of all four videos listed below (c.21 minutes):